MooersLab/tmux-rocks/README.md

 }
 ```

-Now the bash script mentioned above can be modified to name iterm tabs.
+Now, the bash script mentioned above can be modified to name iTerm tabs.

 ## Coloring the iterm2 tabs